Many people experience upper back pain at some point in their lives, whether as a result of intense exercise, poor

 Many people believe large breasts are a cause for upper back pain in women.
 The theory is that the breasts’ weight strains the ligaments and muscles in the back, resulting in discomfort.

 This appears to be a logical connection, though upper back pain is a common condition anyone can experience — regardless of sex or breast size.
 So, what does the research say?

-The relationship between large breasts and upper back pain appears to be somewhat more complex involving multiple other factors.
-However, a limited amount of research has demonstrated what appears to be a link between large breasts and upper back pain.
+The relationship between large breasts and upper back pain appears to be somewhat more complex, involving multiple other factors.
+But a limited amount of research has demonstrated a link between large breasts and upper back pain.

-This supports the claim that it’s likely that other factors, like higher body weight or a pinched nerve, are additional primary contributors to upper back pain.
+It’s likely that other factors, such as higher body weight or a pinched nerve, are additional primary contributors to upper back pain.

 There are a number of causes of upper back pain.
 They include: